-We're not big fans of the SAT.
-It doesn't measure intelligence.
+The most important thing to remember about the SAT is that it doesn't measure intelligence.
 It can't possibly measure your future success in college.
 The SAT measures one thing, and one thing only: how good you are at taking the SAT.

 That's good news!
 It means you don't have to be a genius to improve your score.
 You simply have to understand how the exam works.